arnescheu/SeqVal/readme.txt

-This is a little tool used to generate a report documenting sequence validations after plasmid sequencing.
+This is a little project for a tool which can be used to generate a report documenting sequence validations after plasmid sequencing.
 Made during my DPhil to assist and speed up this validation/archiving process.
+Not to be taken too seriously :)

 Requires:
 -python